pact-foundation/pact_broker/lib/pact_broker/doc/views/webhooks.markdown

     * your company chat (eg. Slack, for publishing notifications)
     * your code repository (eg. Github, for sending commit statuses)

-  Alternatively, you could use a regular expression to limit requests to your company's domain. eg `/.*\.foo\.com$/` (don't forget the end of string anchor).
+  Alternatively, you could use a domain beginning with a `*` to limit requests to your company's domain.

+  Note that the hostname/domain matching follows that used for SSL certificate hostnames, so `*.foo.com` will match `a.foo.com` but not `a.b.foo.com`.
+If you need more flexible matching because you have domains with variable "parts" (eg `a.b.foo.com`), you can use a regular expression (eg `/.*\.foo\.com$/` - don't forget the end of string anchor).
 You can test Ruby regular expressions at [rubular.com](http://rubular.com).

 ### Testing